An Ownable Name

 “Hey, Google, where is the nearest Samsung customer service centre?”

-With Siri, Google Alexa and all other smart home living devices, searches are increasingly being performed by these A.I Assistants via voice commands.
-As of January 2018, there were about 1 billion voice searches per month and it is estimated that 50% of all online searches will be voice searches by 2020.
+With Siri, Google Alexa and all other smart home living devices, searches are increasingly being performed by these AI Assistants via voice commands.
+As of January 2018, there were about 1 billion voice searches per month and in 2021, approximately 50% of people are researching products via voice search.
 With voice searches, the very first step is to get the pronunciation of your brand name right.
-Imagine the frustration of users when these A.I Assistants reply with more questions in hope of narrowing the search, or users simply giving up on searching for your brands when they cannot get the right pronunciation.
+Imagine the frustration of users when these AI Assistants reply with more questions in hope of narrowing the search, or users simply giving up on searching for your brands when they cannot get the right pronunciation.

 - Sound-Alike Misspelling